matrix-org/matrix-spec/content/client-server-api/modules/image_packs.md

 [RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234).
 Shortcodes are case-sensitive.
 The length of a shortcode MUST NOT exceed 100 bytes.

-The `:` character is excluded because it is widely used across messaging platforms as a delimiter for triggering emote search (for example, typing `:cat` to search for an emote named `cat`).
+The `:` character is specifically excluded because it is widely used across messaging platforms as a delimiter for triggering emote search (for example, typing `:cat` to search for an emote named `cat`).
 The `/` character is excluded because clients MAY use it to separate a shortcode from a pack name in